Heading to Chile for the solar eclipse? Here are 17 of the country's best stargazing sites

 Chile is an astronomer's dream.
 Here are some of its many dark-sky sites and observatories.

-Chile is one of the best places on Earth for stargazing and observing the Milky Way.
+Chile is one of the best places on Earth for stargazing, practical astronomy and observing the Milky Way, with plenty of dark-sky sites primed for wonderful views of the night sky.

-Some estimates suggest that by 2020 Chile will host about 70 per cent of global astronomical infrastructure, and it is already a premium destination for amateur and professional astronomers, as well as tourists who love to admire the jewels of the southern sky.
+The country is a premium destination for both amateur and professional astronomers, as well as tourists who love to admire the jewels of the southern hemisphere night sky.

-Many of us find that urban areas in our own countries are dramatically increasing, meaning that finding dark-sky locations has never been more tricky.
+Many of us find urban areas in our own regions are dramatically increasing, and finding dark-sky locations has never been more tricky.

 Among the biggest issues are light pollution hiding the sight of the Milky Way in our night skies, and air humidity that causes stars to twinkle.